USGS-EROS/lcmap-blackmagic/README.rst

 ================
 lcmap-blackmagic
 ================
-HTTP server that saves detected changes and predictions to Apache Cassandra
+HTTP server that saves PyCCD & prediction output to Apache Cassandra

 On DockerHub
 ------------